-WordPress always saves the content using the local domain i.e. the domain you use to write your content.
+WordPress always saves the content using the actual domain i.e. the domain you use to write your content.

-But sometimes it may cause you issues especially when you want to develop your WordPress site locally using a localhost server or blog on one domain then go live on another.
+But sometimes it may cause you issues especially when you want to develop your WordPress site locally using a local host server or blog on one domain and then go live on another.
 Because then you need to replace all URLs in your database.

-This lesson guides you on how you can easily convert all absolute URLs into relative URLs, very quickly.
+This lesson guides you on how you can easily convert all absolute URLs into relative URLs.

 The plugin doesn’t replaces the URLs in the database but:

 - It removes the domain name on internal links